-How to Clean Out Your Fridge With 6 Simple Steps
+Clean Out Your Fridge the Simple Way — 6 Easy Steps

 Before we dive into the how, let’s talk about the why.
 Keeping your fridge clean isn’t just about aesthetics—it can save you money, time and frustration.
 Below are several key benefits to having a clean fridge.